-2010 & December 29, 2010 respectively) and BRPD circular letter no-08, dated July 23, 2012, investments in subsidiaries have been consolidated for the purpose of assessing capital adequacy, the ratio of which is calculated both on Consolidated and Solo basis.
+RRAC FRI Investments BRAC Asset BRAC EPL Management Stock Brokerage BRAC Bank Limited BRAC bKash IT Services BRAC SAAIAN Exchange According to BRPD Circular-12, 24, 35 (dated March 29, 2010, August 03, 2010 & December 29, 2010 respectively) and BRPD circular letter no-08, dated July 23, 2012, investments in subsidiaries have been consolidated for the purpose of assessing capital adequacy, the ratio of which is calculated both on Consolidated and Standalone basis.
 The consolidated financial statements include the financial statements of BRAC Bank Limited and its subsidiaries BRAC EPL Investments Limited, BRAC EPL Stock Brokerage Limited, bKash Limited and BRAC Saajan Exchange Limited as those of a single economic entity.
-The financial statements of BRAC IT Services Limited no longer consolidated with BRAC Bank Limited due to change in ownership and reduction of the BRAC Bank's holding to 49% from 51% during the year.
+The financial statements of BRAC IT Services Limited no longer consolidated with BRAC Bank Limited due to change in ownership Qualitative Disclosure c) Basis of Consolidation and reduction of the BRAC Bank's holding to 49% from 51% during the year.
 However, profit and loss up to the date of disposal of shares in bITS has been consolidated in the financial statements.
 The consolidated financial statements have been prepared in accordance with Bangladesh Accounting Standard (BAS) 27: Consolidated and Separate financial statements and Bangladesh Financial Reporting Standard (BFRS) 10: Consolidated Financial Statements.
-The consolidated financial statements are prepared to a common reporting year ended 31 December 2017.

-are deducted and the name(s) of such subsidiaries.
+The consolidated financial statements are prepared to a common reporting year ended 31 December a) The aggregate amount of capital deficiencies in all subsidiaries not included in the consolidation that are deducted and the the name(s) of such subsidiaries.